|45th REUNION RECAP

 conference championships in various sports.

-according to Dick Young, "seem to be in keeping with the lenient collegiate air."
-Dick also noted that while the
+that, according to Dick Young, "seem to be in keeping with the lenient collegiate air."
+Dick also noted that while

 Windows and Apple operating systems and is "where the serious research work is done."

 The auditorium is scheduled for a major renovation.
 (After all, folks, it has been almost a half century since we

 moved into the "brand-new" school in the spring of 1956, with the smell of concrete still drying.)
 And the

 curriculum has been greatly revised since we trod those hallowed halls.
 For example, the "wood shop" now

 Babs Horton Holloway said of the tour, "We left knowing that any student who attends this great school is

 More than 160 people (100+ classmates, plus spouses and significant others) gathered at Llanerch Country Club